-Prerequisite: MUS 1213 with a grade of "C" or better, and/or

-concurrent enrollment in MUS 1234.
-Two semester hours
+Prerequisite: MUS 1213 with a grade of "C" or better, and/or concurrent enrollment in MUS 1234.

-MUSIC 1233.
-SIGHT SINGING AND EAR TRAINING I.
+MUSIC 1233, SIGHT SINGING AND EAR TRAINING I.

 An applied skills course in which students develop musicianship through exercises and drill in singing (using solfege) and melodic, harmonic, and rhythmic dictation.
 Class meets two hours per week.
 Fall only.